 At Great Smeaton Academy Primary School we offer a curriculum which is broad and balanced and builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the new National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of our children in our school.
 The aim of our curriculum is for children to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.

-Children are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
-There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading through the daily supported reading sessions
+Children’s learning as they enter school is focused on the Early Learning Goals of the Early Years Foundation Stage Curriculum and as they enter Year 1, they will continue from this base.
+There is a period in the Autumn Term of Year 1 where the majority of children progress to the National Curriculum.
+Throughout this period and beyond, all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading through the daily supported reading sessions

 The National Curriculum is delivered using the Cornerstones Curriculum as a basis to ensure coverage and progression throughout the school.
-IIt is centred around what are called the four cornerstones:
+Learning projects are chosen with our own children in mind.
+It is centred around what are called the four cornerstones:

 - Hook learners in with a memorable experience.

 - Set the scene and provide the context for learning.